IsolatedNexus/isolatednexus/README.md

 <div class="github-intro">

-I'm a **Freelance Wannabe Developer** with a passion for learning as much as possible and bringing ideas to life.
+I'm a **Freelance Developer** with a passion for learning as much as possible and bringing ideas to life.
 I am perpetually stuck to my keyboard and have an addicition to coffee and books.

 - 💼 Interested in working together?
 Reach out to me via <a href="https://discordapp.com/users/1168385562403684415">discord.</a>